SumoLogic/sumologic-documentation/docs/manage/manage-subscription/cloud-flex-credits-accounts.md

 The **Account Overview** tab of the  **Account** page for Cloud Flex Credits displays information about your Sumo Logic organization, account type, contract and billing periods, number of credits you've used, as well as live dashboards and real time alerts.
 The account owner can reassign the Account Owner role from this page.

 :::note
+This page is strictly access controlled.
 You must have a role that grants you the View Account Overview capability to view the **Account Overview** tab.
 :::

 [Data Tiers](/docs/manage/partitions-data-tiers) are available as part of the Enterprise Suite Package Account, and provide economic flexibility by aligning your analytics to the value of your data.
 By using the Continuous, Frequent, and Infrequent tiers, you can segment your data by use case and analytics needs, thus optimizing your analytics investments.